Terms and Conditions

 Service standards

-2. The applicant shall bear sole responsibility for ensuring the accuracy of the applicant's details supplied to UK NARIC.
+2. The applicant shall bear sole responsibility for ensuring the accuracy of the applicant’s details supplied to

-4. UK NARIC may refuse to process or post the whole or any part of the applicants details if UK NARIC deems those details to be offensive or inappropriate or in its absolute discretion it believes those details to be inaccurate, untrue or a forgery.
+deems those details to be offensive or inappropriate or in its absolute discretion it believes those details to be

-5. UK NARIC will take all reasonable steps to ensure provision of a high quality service but will not guarantee that the provision of the service will be uninterrupted or error-free.
+5. The Assistance Centre will take all reasonable steps to ensure provision of a high quality service but will not

-6. UK NARIC can not guarantee to supply the service subject to the effects of the failure or interruption of services provided by third parties.
+6. The Assistance Centre can not guarantee to supply the service subject to the effects of the failure or interruption of services

-7. These terms and conditions shall be governed by the laws of England and the parties submit to the exclusive jurisdiction of the Courts of England and Wales.
+7. These terms and conditions shall be governed by the laws of England and the parties submit to the exclusive

 Data Protection